 Funder: National Institutes of Health

-Summary: Supports dissertation research by doctoral candidates using ECHO Cohort data to advance maternal and child health research.
+Summary: Supports dissertation research using ECHO Cohort data to advance child health research by doctoral candidates.

-This funding opportunity supports doctoral candidates conducting dissertation research in high-priority areas of maternal and child health, emphasizing the use of data from the Environmental influences on Child Health Outcomes (ECHO) Program.
-The ECHO Cohort dataset, housed in the NICHD Data and Specimen Hub (DASH), contains de-identified, longitudinal data from over 71,000 maternal and child participants across the United States.
-Research topics include prenatal and child environmental exposures and their impact on five main pediatric outcome areas: pre-, peri-, and postnatal outcomes; upper and lower airway outcomes; obesity and its consequences; neurodevelopment; and positive health.
-The aim is to foster the development of new investigators in early environmental exposures and child health research.
+This grant opportunity supports doctoral candidates conducting dissertation research in high-priority areas of child health, specifically utilizing data from the Environmental influences on Child Health Outcomes (ECHO) Program.
+The ECHO Cohort provides access to a large, integrated longitudinal dataset (over 71,000 maternal and child participants) via the NICHD Data and Specimen Hub (DASH) repository.
+Research areas of interest include prenatal and child exposures (physical, chemical, social, behavioral, biological) and outcomes such as pre-, peri-, and postnatal health, airway health, obesity, neurodevelopment, and positive health.
+The program aims to foster new investigators in early environmental exposures and child health research.